Baking soda can be a life saver in the home. Not only is it incredibly common (really, where can’t you buy it?), it is also extremely inexpensive.

 Whether you have an insect sting or bite, rash from poison plants, sunburn, or any other skin irritation, baking soda can help alleviate burning and itching.
 You can take a baking soda-based bath, mixed with warm water, or making a water/baking soda paste to apply directly to the irritation.

 Keep it green, eco-friendly, non-toxic, and low cost by using baking soda as an all-natural cleaning aid.
 Just mix it with water, or apply it directly and scrub, for toilets, bathrooms, mirrors and countertop.
+Here are more tips for fast and affordable cleaning.

 For Clogs and Grease